OpenRefine/OpenRefine/docs/docs/manual/exploring.md

 You can learn about facets and filtering with the following example.

-We collected [a list of the 10 most populous cities as per Wikidata](https://query.wikidata.org/), using an example query of theirs.
+We collected a list of the 10 most populous cities from Wikidata](https://w.wiki/3Em), using an example query of theirs.
 We removed the GPS coordinates and added the country.

 | cityLabel | population | countryLabel |
 |-|-|-|